Kalschatzi/camille_project/README.md

 **Ways of Working**

 Projects will be moved from the Backlog and tickets worked on and reviewed weekly.

-All tickets will require a review prior to merging.
+Rules:

+* Main branch must be protected
+* PRs need review
+* PRs must have comments addressed
+* PR checks must be green

+Day to day:

+* Issues must be regularly updated with current status
+* Branch Names should follow a standard naming convention, by issue name and what the branch is working on e.g:
+  * data-struc/exercise-1
+* Commits should state what has been modified
+* PRs must be linked to and issue: which will be done by linking it in its description
-This README will be updated in detail on each exercise as each area of the project is developed.
+* README to be updated in detail on each exercise as each area of the project is developed.